Posets from Admissible Coxeter Sequences: Abstract

 \section{Abstract}

-{ We study the equivalence relation on the set of acyclic orientations of an undirected graph generated by source-to-sink conversions.
-These arise from admissible sequences in Coxeter theory and quiver representations, and from click-sequences in asynchronous graph dynamical systems.
-We construct a bijection from the equivalence classes over $\Y$ to those over $\Y'$ and $\Y''$, the graphs obtained from $\Y$ by edge deletion and edge contraction of a fixed cycle-edge, respectively.
-This allows us to give simple proofs of two non-trivial results: $(i)$ A complete combinatorial invariant of the equivalence classes, and $(ii)$ a solution to the conjugacy problem of Coxeter elements for simply-laced Coxeter groups.
-The latter result was recently proven by H.~Eriksson and K.~Eriksson via a much different approach.}
+We study the equivalence relation on the set of acyclic orientations of an undirected graph $\Gamma$ generated by source-to-sink conversions.
+These conversions arise in the contexts of admissible sequences in Coxeter theory, quiver representations, and asynchronous graph dynamical systems.
+To each equivalence class we associate a poset, characterize combinatorial properties of these posets, and in turn, the admissible sequences.
+This allows us to construct an explicit bijection from the equivalence classes over $\Gamma$ to those over $\Gamma'$ and $\Gamma''$, the graphs obtained from $\Gamma$ by edge deletion and edge contraction of a fixed cycle-edge, respectively.
+This bijection yields quick and elegant proofs of two non-trivial results: $(i)$ A complete combinatorial invariant of the equivalence classes, and $(ii)$ a solution to the conjugacy problem of Coxeter elements for simply-laced Coxeter groups.
+The latter was recently proven by H.~Eriksson and K.~Eriksson using a much different approach.